KYeon26/KBlog.github.io/_pages/talks.md

   .masthead__menu .visible-links {
     margin-left: 60px; /* Adjust this value to move tabs more to the right */ }
+  .sidebar {
+    margin-left: 20px; /* Adjust this value to move the sidebar content to the right */ }
   @media (max-width: 768px) {
     .responsive-image-group {
       flex-direction: column;